acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Latest Version
-Yadda 0.8.2 is the current verison, which fixes the mocha plugin output bug introduced in 0.8.1 and includes support for feature descriptions, multiline comments and Norwegian localisation (thanks [kjelloe](https://github.com/kjelloe))
+Yadda 0.8.3 is the current verison, which adds a FileSearch class for more easily running multiple features from a single test

 Please note 0.8.0 contained breaking changes to Yadda.localisation.English that were required to localise Feature files.
  ```js